yvzn/bing-wallpaper/README.md

 Some form of storage is required to store and cache the wallpaper URIs and avoid multiple requests to Bing.com.

+The storage account is cleaned up regularly from old entries and duplicates - so the storage account size should never be too large.

 An emulator can be used to run the database locally (such as [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=npm), see instructions below)

 OR

 An online *Azure storage account* account can be used, if the connection string is provided.
 For instance, the storage account of the deployed *Azure Function App* can be used.

-The storage account is cleaned up regularly from old entries - so the storage account size should never be too large.

 #### Requirements